moneytech/cunittest/README.md

 # C Unit Test

 This is very a lightweight and easy-to-use library for writing C unit tests.
+It targets small hobby projects which don't need any advanced features (e.g. like code coverage).

 Every TestSuite lives in his own main file so it is quickly compiled as standalone executable.

 # Install
 Download the source with the following git command: